PeterPlucinski/peterplucinski.github.io/_posts/2018-01-06-why-use-a-framework-like-laravel.md

 ![Structure](/img/bridge.jpg "Strucutre")

-Frameworks like Laravel are very popular and have been around for a while in the PHP community.
+Frameworks like Laravel are very popular and have been around for a while in the PHP community but they haven't been embraced by everyone and their benefits aren't always apparent.
 While there may be a few cases where using a framework doesn’t make sense, for the most part, there are significant benefits in using a framework to build a web application.

 I’ve been in a few discussions about frameworks and decided to write a blog post to present my opinion in one place.